 Perceptions of gender differences: After completing the task, participants will be asked questions about their expectations of gender differences in performance (“Do you think men or women in this study correctly solved more multiplication problems on average?”), willingness to prepare (“Do you think men or women in this study spent more time practicing/studying before completing the multiplication task?”), and willingness to compete (“Do you think men or women in this study chose the tournament payment option more often?”).
 Also, if they answer correctly and one of their responses is randomly selected as the incentivized post-competition measure for a bonus, they will be awarded $.10.
 An additional question about perceptions of general gender differences in willingness to prepare that will not be incentivized will be included after they respond to the first four questions: “For most tasks, do you think men or women generally prepare (i.e., practice and/or study) more?”
 This question will not be incentivized because we cannot attest to its overall accuracy.

 Number of comprehension check questions incorrect: Participants will be asked a series of comprehension check questions to assess their understanding of the payment schemes, which must be answered correctly for them to be able to participate.
-We will count the number of problems that they answer incorrectly until they proceed.
+We will count the number of comprehension check questions that they answer incorrectly until they proceed.

 Performance on the task: Participants’ performance on the task will be based on the number of problems they answer correctly during the 2 minutes they are allotted.

-Field-specific ability beliefs: We will ask participants how much they perceive success in math depends on ability versus effort through 6 questions (e.g., If you want to succeed in math, hard work alone just won’t cut it; you need to have an innate gift or talent)12 on a 1 (strongly disagree) to 7 (strongly agree) scale.

-Fatigue: Participants will rate how fatigued and mentally exhausted13 they feel on a 1 (strongly disagree) to 7 (strongly agree) scale.

-Interest: Participants will indicate the degree to which they “enjoyed completing the multiplication task”13 on a 1 (strongly disagree) to 7 (strongly agree) scale.

-Performance on the fixed preparation rounds: We will record the number of problems participants’ in the preparation condition answer correctly relative to the time they spend answering questions.
+Performance on the unlimited preparation rounds: We will record the number of problems participants’ in the unlimited preparation condition answer correctly relative to the time they spend answering questions.

-Performance on the extra preparation rounds: Participants’ performance on the extra preparation rounds will be based on the number of problems they answer correctly relative to the amount of time they spent answering questions.
-Therefore, if participants choose to complete 2 rounds of extra preparation, we will record the total number of questions they complete divided by 4 minutes (since each extra preparation round will be 2 minutes).
-Participants who chose not to complete any extra preparation rounds will not be included in any analyses for this variable.

-Number of optional preparation rounds chosen: Participants will choose how many rounds of extra preparation they will complete before completing the task (count from 0 to 5).

-Time spent on filler task/practice task: We will record the total amount of time participants’ spend answering questions for the filler and practice task, respectively.
+Time spent on unlimited practice task: For the participants assigned to the unlimited preparation condition, we will record the total amount of time they spend practicing the multiplication problems.

 Study Timeline: